An internship amidst the masterpieces

 You will have the opportunity to participate in various lecture series and excursions.

 Types of internships

-You can do an internship in any of our Labs and Conservation Studios or at the Information Centre, the Imaging Unit or the Centre for the Study of the Flemish Primitives, depending on the availability and needs of the team.
+You can do an internship in any of our labs and conservation studios or at the Information Centre, the Scientific Imagery Unit, the Art Historical Research and Inventory Unit or the Centre for the Study of the Flemish Primitives, depending on the availability and needs of the team.

 - Structural internships are open to anyone with a Master’s degree in Art History, Conservation, Chemistry, Physics or Heritage Studies.
 They start every year on 1 October and have a duration of 6, 8 or 12 months.
 Find out more >

 - Erasmus+ placements: We welcome final-year Master’s students and recent graduates through the Erasmus+ programme throughout the year.
 Find out more >

 - Master’s internships: Master’s students can apply for an internship at the Royal Institute for Cultural Heritage at any time of the year.
 Find out more >